ASRagab/the-expression-problem-typeclasses/PITCHME.md

 ### Implicit Parameters

-- When a method fails to have all the required arguments passed will be searched for
+- When a method fails to have all the required arguments passed to it

 +++